josesuarez-accenture/openathon-angular/lab-01/README.md

 - **tsconfig.json**: configures and customize the compiler options.
 Remembar that TypeScript is *"compiled"* to uggly-JavaScript.
 - **tslint.json**: default TSLint configuration for apps in the workspace.

-> We recommend to dedicate some time to check those files and folders.
+> We recommend to spend some time to check those files and folders.
 It's important to understand how Angular Framework works.

 #### Have a look now to src folder